flamewing/ultra-dma-queue/README.md

 You can combine both of the above in one step: you can use the supplied dmaSource function to convert all source addresses to satisfy the requirements of both and save 24(3/0) cycles.

 ### Macros, space vs time
-If you are doing a static DMA (see below for an example), you can use the supplied QueueStaticDMA to inline the code and save even more cycles.
+If you are doing a static DMA (see below for an example), you can use the supplied QueueStaticDMA macro to inline the code and save even more cycles.
 This macro does not try to split DMAs for crossing 128 kB boundaries, and just errors out (during assembly) instead.
 A static DMA is of the form:
 ```68k
 	move.l	#(Chunk_Table+$7C00) & $FFFFFF,d1
 	move.w	#tiles_to_bytes(ArtTile_ArtUnc_HTZClouds),d2